goromlagche/goromlagche.github.io/_posts/2021-09-01-traversing-a-single-or-an-array-of-objects.md

 end
 ```

-The above, perfectly handles the volatile nature of the input data.
+The above perfectly handles the volatile nature of the input data.

-But we can do this in a simpler manner.
-If we put the single_comment inside an array.
-Then we will only need to handle a single input type, `array of objects`.
+But we can do this in a better manner.
+There is an opportunity to refactor.

+Consider this, if we put the single_comment inside an array, then we will only need to handle a single input type, `array of objects`.

 ``` ruby
 def fetch_descriptions_2(raw_data:)